obsidiansystems/ledger-app-tezos/README.md

 judgment on how best to meet your needs, and this document will also provide context to help you understand that.

 The commands in these instructions have only been tested on Linux.
+If you use any form of virtualization, e.g. docker or VirtualBox, please consult the documentation of that virtualization system to determine how to access USB from inside the virtualization, as that can be a complicated and difficult process.

 ## Set up your Ledger device